geobakery/GeospatialAnalyzer/README.development.md

 ## Docker

 It is possible to run and develop this project with Docker.
-The docker file will create an instance of the analysis-interface, a postgres database with postgis and some example data will be available.
+The docker file will create an instance of the analysis-interface, a PostgreSQL database with PostGIS and some example data will be available.
 To comfortably check the database state, pgAdmin4 is included.

 ### Docker Prerequisite

 You need an installed and _running_ docker service.
 For example [Docker Desktop Windows](https://docs.docker.com/desktop/install/windows-install/).

-You need to update following lines in your `.env` or `.env.dev` file:
+You need to update the following lines in your `.env` or `.env.dev` file:

 ```bash
 db_postgres_host: db